[Achievement – the name given in heraldry to the full pictorial representation of a coat of arms.]

 Once ennobled the family

-were entitled to place a specific coronet to the top of the shield.
+were entitled to place a specific coronet on top of the shield.
 The coronet

 is used by Swedish nobility who didn’t have titles, like the Hammarskjölds.
 The